Authors’ Response to Peer Reviews

 4. In the replication crisis era, the MATLAB software the scripts used to create the graphics should be provided to the reader and reviewers.

 Response: Some examples of the scripts used in MATLAB are provided to the reader and reviewers in the revised manuscript in the case of enhanced model-based predicted control (eMPC) applications for the control system algorithm.
-Please refer to Figures 6 and 7 (lines 191 and 192).
+Please refer to

-5. The abstract reads as if it was written continuously (ie, subsections infer context from previous subsections).
+and (lines 191 and 192).5.
+The abstract reads as if it was written continuously (ie, subsections infer context from previous subsections).
 This is not how JMIR abstracts are written.
 The subsections within the abstract should be able to be read independently.

 Response: Thank you for the comments.
 All necessary corrections have been made in the revised abstract: